syslog.conf

 start with the semi-colon option delimiter (';'), currently supports log

-except for
+except for remote syslog targets

-remote syslog targets where the BSD format (without both timestamp and
+where the BSD format (without both timestamp and hostname) is the default.
+The

-hostname) is the default.
-The user must explicitly set RFC3164 on a remote
+user must explicitly set RFC3164 on a remote logging target.
+RFC5424 is the

-logging target.
-RFC5424 is the newest format with RFC3339 time stamps, msgid,
+newest format with RFC3339 time stamps, msgid, structured data, and more.
+The

-structured data, and more.
-The BSD format cannot be set, it is only the
+BSD format cannot be set, it is only the default for remote targets for

 - BSD: